snapboard/snapboard-blog/content/weekly/week-001-yc-interview/index.md

 Today's focus is on getting the message out that we're hiring.
 I really need some help to make sure we've made good progress for YC.

  - [x] Add beta mode, so we can give access to 3rd parties to test their integration, without confusing everyone else!
- - [ ] Marketing for hiring (see below)
+ - [x] Marketing for hiring (see below)
+ - [x] Talk to another user
  - [ ] Start Facebook approval #cards
  - [ ] Add 6 more cards
  - [ ] Add formula dropdown #feature

+Wow, this was a crazy day.
+I had all this stuff planned for how to get some help on Snapboard - and it turns out all I needed to do was post on Reactiflux - I was inundated with requests.
+So, I'll be working with that I've got for now.
+Fustratingly it took most of the day, so didn't get any more cards added 😢.
+It really needs to be my top priority!

 #### Marketing for Hiring

 Here's a quick summary of my plan of action for hiring.
 I created a new blog post yesterday evening, which I will use as part of the promotion for the job role.
 It helps to have something related and interesting to offer communities you are posting to.

+  - [x] Publish blog article
-  - [ ] Slack communities - in particular dev related ones!
+  - [x] Slack communities - in particular dev related ones!
-  - [ ] Reactiflux - post my blog article, and to their jobs channel
+  - [x] Reactiflux - post my blog article, and to their jobs channel
   - [ ] IndieHackers
   - [ ] HackerNews - post my blog article to HackerNews
   - [ ] Reddit